DutchDevOfficial/MXC_Handbook/README.md

 <coingecko-coin-ticker-widget  coin-id="mxc" currency="usd" locale="en"></coingecko-coin-ticker-widget>

 <script type="text/javascript" src="https://files.coinmarketcap.com/static/widget/currency.js"></script>

+MXC is also a **global data network**, a network that is quickly spreading across the globe.
+This global data network is being used to deliver data packets **more easily and faster than ever before**.
+Using LPWAN technology the MXC Foundation is promoting this global data network via the M2 Pro Miner.

+**MXC is a data token, a token that is covering the planet!**

-MXC is a **Utility Token**, also commonly referred to as an **Internet of Things (IoT) Token**.
-MXC is building a global data network to allow wireless devices to connect and communicate more efficiently and over longer distances than currently used WiFi and Bluetooth methods.
-The MXProtocol and the interoperable Para-Chain network are designed **to help cities, companies, and individuals profit/benefit from building an LPWAN network** and using it to both transmit and manage data.
-Via MXC contour payments, MXC developers have devised an integrated IoT payment solution to allow automated machine to machine payments and IoT transactions to occur within a matter of seconds.
+This MXC data token is also commonly referred to as an **Internet of Things (IoT) Token** designed **to help cities, companies, and individuals profit/benefit from building an LPWAN network**.
-<br><a href="https://coinmarketcap.com/currencies/mxc/">source </a>